 6 tips to surviving the summer if you’re broke

-Now that school and college is drawing to an end, who’s not looking forward summer?
+Now that school and college is over, who’s not looking forward to the rest of the summer?

 Letting the hazy days drift by sounds idyllic.
 The reality however can be quite stressful, especially if you’re broke and feel like you’ve nothing to look forward to.

 But, even if you are budgeting, it doesn’t mean these months have to be a total drag.
 We’ve put together a few points to help the summer pass more smoothly.